The extraordinary life of Harry Stokes – born c.1799 Doncaster, died 15 October 1859 Salford

 Around 1856 Harry moved to 11 Richmond Street Salford to live with Francis and John Heaton.

 The inquest into his death was held at the Swan Inn, Pendlebury.
-The landlady of a nearby beerhouse said that on the eve of his death Harry had spent two hours in her pub consuming four glasses of beer and a pipe of tobacco.
+The Times reported that the landlady of a nearby beerhouse said that on the eve of his death Harry had spent two hours in her pub consuming four glasses of beer and a pipe of tobacco.
 As he was leaving he asked what time the Mode Wheel lock lodge gates closed, and “appeared upset in his mind”.
-A member of the jury said that he thought the body was that of Harry Stokes who was not a man but a woman.
-Harry’s body was then examined by two women who came back smirking saying it was true.
+A member of the jury said that he thought the body was that of Harry Stokes who was “not a man and her proper name was Harriet Stokes”.
+Harry’s body was then examined by “two women who came back tittering saying it was true, it was the body of a woman”.
 The inquest verdict was ‘Found drowned – supposed suicide”.

 Francis Collins gave a statement to the police saying that she and Harry had lived together for many years.
 John Heaton [actually referred to as Thomas Eaton in press reports] said that he’d always looked on Harry as his step-father.